 When its back-to-school time, many families in the U.S. are excitedly preparing their children to start another school year.
 However, it is not that simple for orphaned, displaced, refugee and needy children in the Middle East and Africa.
-The beginning of the school-year creates many challenges for families due to poverty and isolation.
-For many years, Life has addressed such issues by providing support where it is needed the most.
-You can help to make a difference in a child’s life by providing him/her with school uniforms, shoes, socks, underwear and backpacks filled with stationary, pens, pencils and crayons.
+The beginning of the schoolyear creates many challenges for families due to poverty and isolation.
+You can help to make a difference in a child’s life by providing him/her with school uniforms, shoes, socks, underwear and backpacks filled with school supplies like notebooks, pens, pencils and crayons.